eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

   [
     == OS Choice

     We used the, at the time, latest distribution of `Raspberry Pi OS 64bit`.
-Any compatible operating system will work in practice, but it's necessary to use a 64 bit distribution at least for the host computer.
-It is also recommended to have a desktop environment on the host computer for a simpler data analysis.
+Any compatible operating system will work in practice, but it's necessary to use a 64-bit distribution at least for the host computer.
+It is also recommended to have a desktop environment on the host computer for simpler data analysis.

-    We used and recommend using the #link("https://www.raspberrypi.com/software")[Raspberry Pi Imager] to mount the OS image on the micro-sd card.
+    We used and recommend using the #link("https://www.raspberrypi.com/software")[Raspberry Pi Imager] to mount the OS image on the microSD card.

     == Host Setup <host-setup>

-    The only thing that is necessary to install and configure on the host computer is an instance of InfluxDB.
-One also needs to clone the repository containing the #link("https://www.github.com/N-essuno/smol-scheduler")[SMOL scheduler].
+    The only thing that is necessary to install and configure on the host computer is an instance of InfluxDB, after that it's sufficient to clone the repository containing the #link("https://www.github.com/N-essuno/smol-scheduler")[SMOL scheduler].

     == Router Setup <router-setup>

-    We used a separate Raspberry Pi 4 as a router but that's not striclty necessary, one could simply use an off-the-shelf router for this purpose or give to the host also the responsability of being the wireless access point.
-For our purpose we used `hostapd` and `dnsmasq` but it can also be done via GUI on Raspberry Pi OS very easily, nonetheless in the guide aforementioned we provide a step by step tutorial.
+    We used a separate Raspberry Pi 4 as a router but that's not strictly necessary, one could simply use an off-the-shelf router for this purpose or give the host the responsibility of being the wireless access point.
+For our purpose we used `hostapd` and `dnsmasq` but it can also be done via GUI on Raspberry Pi OS very easily, nonetheless in the guide aforementioned we provide a step-by-step tutorial.

     == Controller Setup <controller-setup>

-    The datapoints from the sensors that it needs to manage are the following:
+    The data points from the sensors that it needs to manage are the following:

     - #link(<dht22>)[Temperature]
     - #link(<dht22>)[Humidity]